Chymyst/chymyst-core/docs/chymyst-core.md

 ## Blocking calls and thread pools

-The `SmartPool` class is used to create thread pools for reactions that may generate a lot of blocking molecules.
+The `BlockingPool` class is used to create thread pools for reactions that may generate a lot of blocking molecules.
 This thread pool will automatically increment the pool size when a blocking molecule is emitted, and decrement it when the blocking molecule receives a reply and unblocks the calling process.

 This functionality is available with the `BlockingIdle` function.